sid-viscous/fw-3commas-docs/Readme.md

 Get comfortable with the strategy, try different settings on back-testing, try it with paper trading first, and try it with very small orders to start with, to ensure your settings are optimal.

+### Recommended settings

+* 4h timeframe - this is to capture bigger swings, and also avoids maby of the scam wicks.
+* TP 3% to 10%, depending on the volatility of the coin and your risk appetite
+* SL 1% to 4%, depending on your timeframe